wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 </div>

 !!! note "Heads up"
-    Due to the wave hard sync works, you shouldn't set the second oscillator to a *lower* frequency than the first.
+    Due to the way hard sync works, you shouldn't set the second oscillator to a *lower* frequency than the first.
 It'll just result in the sound growing softer since the second oscillator doesn't have enough time to output a complete wave cycle.

 ## Editing module settings